 Rio Salado College is currently recruiting scholars who are U.S. citizens, have acceptable results of a fingerprint background check in accordance with Arizona Department of Education, and have a bachelor's degree or higher in a STEM area and three or more years of experience in a non-education STEM career.

-For detailed information click on the Noyce Flier or contact Pam Asti, Noyce Scholars Assistant Manager, at 480-517-8066 or Pam.Asti@riosalado.edu.
+For detailed information click on the Noyce Flier or contact Karen Nave, Noyce Grant Manager, at 480-517-8743 or Karen.Nave@riosalado.edu.